EpicWink/sfini/CONTRIBUTING.md

 ## TODO
 - Write AWS Step Functions overview
-- Write more example(s)
+- Write more examples
 - Write unit tests
-- Allow user to specify input, result and output paths for tasks
 - Properly deal with state-machine output?
-- Improve CLI service helper
+- Improve CLI service helper?
-- Implement multiple workers, specifically cancelling other workers' polls on job recieve
-- Generate a random valid role ARN when not provided and the state-machine has no AWS Lambda activities for its tasks
-- Use state-variable objects which store input and output task data: this will require a local graph to be generated to determine input and output paths
+- Allow the use of state-variable objects to track task inputs and outputs: this will require a local graph to be generated to determine input and output paths
 - Catch socket read fail after closing worker task poll
+- Figure out usage of `TimestampPath` in `Wait` state (ie getting the time to wait until from a timestamped stored in a state variable)